Our research is broadly focused on the causes and consequences of biodiversity change.

-We are developing a framework for biodiversity science and its application that connects science to society.
+We are developing a framework for biodiversity science and its application.
 To do that we create new theories on a range of topics from metacommunities to evolutionary rescue.
-We test and refine theory with experiments, in the lab and the field, that employ a range of model and non-model systems.
+We test and refine theory with experiments--in the lab and the field--by employing a range of model and non-model systems.

 Visit also the QCBS, a research network we launched in 2009.

-New paper Linking biodiversity and ecosystem services: current uncertainties and the necessary next step.
+New paper: Balvanera et al. (2013) Linking biodiversity and ecosystem services: current uncertainties and the necessary next step.
 BioScience

-Recent piece in Nature News & Views: Biodiversity: the ecological deficit
+Recent piece in Nature News & Views (2013): Biodiversity: the ecological deficit

-New meta-analysis on biodiversity and stability in plant communities in Gross et al. (2013) American Naturalist
+Gross et al. (2013) a new meta-analysis on biodiversity and stability in plant communities in American Naturalist

 Fussmann, G. and Gonzalez, A. (2013) Evolutionary rescue can maintain an oscillating community undergoing environmental change.
 Interface

-"Evolutionary Rescue in Changing Environments" in Phil Trans of the Royal Society.
+Special issue on "Evolutionary Rescue in Changing Environments" in Phil.
+Trans. of the Royal Society.

 15 great papers on this fast breaking area of eco-evo dynamics.